TPC Services

 • An initial consultation with Dr. Loyda M. Meléndez and Staff is required to determine the experimental approach.

-• Quantitative Proteomics by TMT Labelling requires a supply kit ($3,000 x 30 samples) included in the final Invoice.
+• Quantitative Proteomics by TMT Labelling requires a supply kit included in the final Invoice.

 just an image of a line